Flag

 Economy

-Eswatini, a landlocked nation with a population of over 1.2 million, is striving to establish itself as an export-oriented economy, primarily relying on South Africa for trade, which accounted for 68% of its exports in 2021.
-The country has a per capita GDP of $3,987 and faces high poverty levels, with 59% of the population living below the national poverty line.
-Despite recent economic growth of 4.8% in 2023, the economy is challenged by high unemployment rates, inflation, and a significant reliance on State-Owned Enterprises.
+Eswatini, a landlocked nation with a population of over 1.2 million, is striving to develop an export-oriented economy while facing significant challenges such as high poverty rates and a reliance on South Africa for trade, which constitutes 68% of its exports and 72% of its imports.
+The country has a per capita GDP of $3,987 and has experienced economic growth of 4.8% in 2023, following a period of stagnation, although it continues to grapple with high unemployment and inflation rates.

-Eswatini's investment climate is characterized by its eligibility for the African Growth and Opportunity Act (AGOA) and the enactment of the Special Economic Zones (SEZ) Act, which offers various incentives for foreign investors.
-However, the country faces challenges such as a slow pace of reform in investment policies, high unemployment rates, and a history of civil unrest that has raised concerns among potential investors.
-Despite these issues, the government is actively seeking to attract foreign investment, particularly in the renewable energy sector, to drive economic growth.
+Eswatini's investment climate is characterized by its eligibility for the African Growth and Opportunity Act (AGOA) and the enactment of the Special Economic Zones (SEZ) Act, which provide various incentives for foreign investors.
+However, the country faces challenges such as a slow pace of reform in investment policies, high unemployment rates, and socio-political unrest that dampen investor confidence.
+Despite these issues, the government is actively seeking foreign investment to drive economic growth and improve international competitiveness.

 Floating Section Image